kefniark/fatina-next/docs/guides/animateFlow.md

 # AnimateFlow

-Normal tweens are powerful, but writing advanced animations can quickly become complex.
+Normal Tweens are powerful, but writing advanced animations can quickly become complex.
 (Verbose with lot of callbacks, sequence, parallel animation, ...)

 To solve this issue, we provide `animateFlow`, to leverage the power of code and async.

 -   no more callback or chaining, use `await`
--   write reusable animation as functions
+-   write clean and reusable animation with async functions
 -   use native loops and conditionals
 -   more control on the execution order (parallel or sequential)